jeremyglebe/TrIO/README.md

 These are the obvious platforms to work on as they account for the *overwhelming* majority of systems.
 I cannot guarantee compatibility with every distribution of Linux.
 I primarily test with an Ubuntu environment.
-I lack a Mac system to test on.
-I rely on assistance from friends and the internet as a whole.

 ### History & Purpose
 **TrIO is, first and foremost, intended to be an educational tool.**